-Tomorrow’s blog post will go over some tips that I would like to go over with you all regarding social media and your divorce.
-While every individual situation demands particular treatment these tips should apply to most every divorce in Texas.
+Tomorrow's blog post will go over some tips that I would like to go over with you all regarding social media and your divorce.
+While every individual situation demands particular treatment, these tips should apply to almost every divorce in Texas.

-If you have any immediate questions about the effects of your social media use on your divorce please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-One of our licensed family law attorneys will be available six days a week to meet with you in a free of charge consultation.
-We can answer your questions and discuss the services that we can provide to you and your family as a client of our office.
+If you have any immediate questions about the effects of your social media use on your divorce, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+One of our licensed family law attorneys will be available six days a week to meet with you in a free-of-charge consultation.
+We can answer your questions and discuss the services we can provide to you and your family as a client of our office.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"